Madeleine Dahm, Artist in Residence at GRoW at The Wallis, will serve as Artistic Director for the Company.

 For actors ages 17-22

-10-12 actors will be selected to form the Company for the Fall, 2016 through Summer, 2017 season.
-The Youth Company will perform a mix of classic and contemporary repertoire and have a chance to help shape original work through devise composition.
-The Company will perform at The Wallis in the Lovelace Studio Theater.
-An important mission of the Wallis is to reach out to those who may lack access to the theater, as such Company members will also participate in small outreach productions and community performances/events.
+Ten to tweleve actors are selected each year to form the Company for the Fall through Summer season.
+The Youth Company members perform in a mix of classical and contemporary repertoire, and have the chance to help shape original work through devised composition.
+Productions take place at The Wallis in the Lovelace Studio Theater and Bram Goldsmith Theatre.

-Company members will have a chance to attend theatre performances at The Wallis and meet with visiting artists for master classes, workshops, and other learning opportunities.
-While the focus is on acting, company members will also have opportunities to learn other aspects of mounting a production and operating a theater.
+Company members have the opportunity to attend theatre performances at The Wallis and meet with visiting artists for master classes, workshops, talkbacks and other learning opportunities.
+While the focus is on acting, company members also have opportunities to experience other aspects of mounting a production and operating a theater.

 In lieu of tuition or other fees, actors will sign a contract to formalize their commitment to the Youth Company and to the specific responsibilities that are involved.